 These brands would do better to focus on delivering tangible help to people (which to be fair many businesses are doing).
 And maybe leave smart-arse tactical bandwagon-jumping like this alone.

 Mark Ritson, well-know rogue marketing professor made the same point in his informative (though long) webinar on marketing during the C-word last week.

 The idea that brand managers think their brand is way more important to customers than it actually is, is an important one.
 It’s particularly relevant when it comes to the role logos play for customers.

-The three jobs a logo must do for customers
+The 3 jobs a logo does for customers

 In our experience, logos (and by association packaging design) have 3 jobs to do.

 For new products, the logo helps introduce what it is, and what it does for the customer.
 The logo helps the brand say “hello”.

 Having some sort of symbol of what the product is in the logo – even better.
 Cadbury’s glass and a half of milk is a perfect example.

 Next the logo helps the customer identify the brand when they need to find it.
 It helps them find it quicker.